 - A quantity surveyor is someone who tries to work out what the construction cost of your property is likely to be.
 I say ‘try’ because, as you can appreciate, lots can go wrong during construction, such as weather conditions or industrial disputes.

 A quantity surveyor works within the construction industry.
 We are the ones who estimate the costs of construction and all related expenses.
-From the moment you think of constructing a building, an apartment block, an office tower, or whatever you want to build, you should consult with a quantity surveyor.
+When you think of constructing a building, an apartment block, an office tower, or whatever you want to build, you should consult a quantity surveyor or cost manager.

 Do I need a quantity surveyor?